 Next, determine the spending category you will take the money from to cover these expenses.
 Deciding on a source for these funds now will help you avoid making the wrong choices when you’re under pressure in the future.

-If you do not have enough money set aside for these expenses, build a savings plan into your monthly budget so you have the funds available when you need them, or ask about a personal loan.
+If you do not have enough money set aside for these expenses, build a savings plan into your monthly budget so you have the funds available when you need them, or apply for a personal loan online.

 Step 3: Review Your Tax Withholdings